 Popular Publicity 2010 brought a new decade and with it a new name, Popular Publicity.
 With an eye toward a wider variety of projects and media, it felt right.
 While many–mostly longtime clients and friends–missed the cheeky punch of “Penetration, Inc.,” those who’d had more of a clutch-the-pearls reaction to the name, sighed in relief, put down the bottle, and happily stuck with Popular Publicity for their media needs.

-A 2011 freelance project (Gay In America: Portraits by Scott Pasfield) lead to an inhouse position as VP Marketing at Random House-distributed independent publishing house, Welcome Books (2012 - 2014) where he handled publicity campaigns on all titles.
-Sadly, the position only lasted two years due to downsizing, so once again Andy is happily busy DBA Popular Publicity, representing a variety of clients.
+A 2011 freelance project (Gay In America: Portraits by Scott Pasfield) lead to an inhouse position as VP Marketing at Random House-distributed independent publishing house, Welcome Books (sold to Rizzoli in 2014) from 2012 – 2014 where he handled publicity campaigns on all titles.
+Sadly, the position only lasted two years due to downsizing, so once again Andy is happily busy DBA Popular Publicity, representing a broad variety of clients.
 Go to the homepage to see the lastest lineup.